-The virus that causes them can be passed from person to person or from a surface to a person.
+Warts are caused by variations of the HPV virus.
+It can be passed from person to person or from one surface to a person.
 It’s also possible for warts to spread from one part of your body to another.

 There are several different types of warts, including:

 - common warts

 - flat warts

 - genital warts (caused by a different type of HPV than the others)

 Warts can affect any body part, but are most common on fingers, hands, and feet.
 Filiform warts often grow on the face.